webflo/drupal-swiftmailer/README.txt

 2.1.1 Theme File Variables

-This section is an overview of the basic variables that are available from the theme file 'swiftmailer.tpl.php'.
+This section is an overview of the basic variables that are available within the theme file 'swiftmailer.tpl.php'.
 Additional variables might be added by Drupal or other modules.